E-mu Emax: Emax II

-The Emax was replaced in 1989 by the Emax II and Emax II Turbo.
+The Emax was replaced in Fall 1989 by the Emax II and Emax II Turbo.
 Although the Emax II was a true 16-bit sampler with more polyphony, it also used digital filters and components, which sounded noticeably different from the original's analogue filter chips.
-The Emax II also sported a noticeably higher pricetag; a base model cost $3,595, while a fully expanded model could cost as much as $8,000.
-Nevertheless, the Emax II found a niche among many professionals due to its large and varied sample library, and it enjoyed the longest production run of any E-mu product.
+The Emax II also sported a higher pricetag; a base model cost $3,595, while a fully expanded model could cost as much as $8,000.
+Nevertheless, the Emax II found a niche among many professionals due to its large and varied sample library, and it enjoyed the longest production run of any E-mu product — despite the Proteus 2 actually enjoying the longest production run of any E-mu product.

 The EMAX II has different versions, labeled between 2201 and 2214, including mono and stereo versions.
 The Emax II Turbo, released in 1990, added more built-in sample memory (8 Mb from factory) and an internal SCSI Hard Disk.

-In 1995, the Emax II was discontinued, replaced by the rackmountable ESi-32, and later the ESI-4000 and the ESI-2000.
+In 1995, the Emax II was discontinued, replaced by the rackmountable ESi-32, in 1997 the ESI-4000, and later the ESI-2000.